DN-1111/data_analysis_projects/inventory_demand_analysis/README.md

 - Which stores generate the highest sales
 - How demand fluctuates over time

-These insights enable **better inventory planning, replenishment, and demand forecasting**.
+These insights enable **better inventory planning, replenishment and demand forecasting**.

 ---